 And you, what do you think?
 Did you have experiences abroad?
 Could you plan one?
 What is the experience most different from your culture that helped you discover more who you really are?
 How this affected your experience and your life from that point on?

-Let us know, and don’t forget to subscribe for my 30 Days Self Confidence Challenge with the form below to discover more ways on how to raise your self confidence!
+Let us know, and click on the image below and subscribe for my 30 Days Self Confidence Challenge to discover more ways on how to raise your self confidence!